 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 2.1: Governance The people: I trust the people governing the service to have the knowledge, integrity, and ability to empower the communities they serve.
 Te Tiriti: Honouring Te Tiriti, Māori participate in governance in partnership, experiencing meaningful inclusion on all governance bodies and having substantive input into organisational operational policies.
-As service providers: Our governance body is accountable for delivering a highquality service that is responsive, inclusive, and FA Summerset by the Dunes is a new retirement village complex.
-The care centre and apartments being certified are across three floors.
-This partial provisional audit was conducted to assess the facility for preparedness to provide rest home, hospital (medical and geriatric) and dementia level care in the new facility (three levels noting that the third level (known as level 2 only has serviced apartments).
-On the ground floor, there are 20 rooms in the secure memory unit (all 20 rooms were verified as suitable as double rooms for couples but the service would only have two couples if needed at any given time). delivering a highquality service that is responsive, inclusive, and sensitive to the cultural diversity of communities we serve.
-On level one, there are 40 dual-purpose rooms (36 care suites and 4 care apartments).
-Eight rooms have been verified as suitable for doubles.
-There are 56 serviced apartments in total across three floors.
-All have been verified as suitable for couples; however, the service will only have up to 10 couples at any given time.
-There are 9 serviced apartments on the ground floor.
-There are 19 serviced apartments on level 1 and 28 serviced apartments on level 2.
-In summary, there are a total of 116 beds (20 dementia beds, 40 dual purpose beds (level 1) and 56 rest home beds within serviced apartments (across three floors).
-The service is planning to open the service on 5 February 2024.
+As service providers: Our governance body is accountable for delivering a highquality service that is responsive, inclusive, and sensitive to the cultural diversity of communities we serve.
+FA Summerset Boulcott is a new retirement village complex.
+The memory care unit and apartments being certified are across three floors.
+This partial provisional audit was conducted to assess the facility for preparedness to provide rest home in the apartments and dementia level care in the memory care unit.
+On the ground floor, there are 15 rooms in the secure memory unit (two [room 2013 and 2014] were verified as suitable as double rooms for couples).
+The total number of residents that can be cared for in the memory care unit is 17.
+There are 35 serviced apartments in total across three floors.
+The reconfiguration letter dated 20 March 2024 stated 35 serviced apartments to be certified as rest home level of care; however, the provider stated 15 serviced apartments are required to be certified as rest home level of care; however, the service will only have up to five couples at any given time.
+The service is planning to open the service on 1 July 2024.
 Summerset Group has a well-established organisational structure.
-The Governance body for Summerset is the Operational and Clinical Steering Committee that is run bimonthly and chaired by the General Manager of Operations and Customer Experience.
-Members of the committee include the Chief Executive for Summerset, Group Operations Managers, Head of Clinical Services, Operations Finance business partner, Customer Experience Manager and Operations and Business Improvement Managers.
-Each of the Summerset facilities throughout New Zealand is supported by this structure.
+The Governance body for Summerset is the Operational and Clinical Steering Committee that is run bimonthly and chaired by the General Manager of